isikkayaa/LearnConnectApp/README.md

 # LearnConnectApp

 ## Project Overview
 LearnConnect is a modern video-based education platform that allows users to enroll in courses and watch lesson videos.
-This application offers various features to enhance user experience.

 ## Technologies Used
 - **Platform:** Android